rwtodd/Go.Forth/README.md

 This is just preliminary work.
 Words implemented:

 ~~~~~~
+\ ( read skip " chr ord .s . type
+[ ] : ; literal postpone immediate
-.s . [ dup drop swap over rot -rot + *
+dup drop swap over rot -rot + * mark
+forget
 ~~~~~~

-Not that, importantly, I don't even have the colon `:` implemented yet to define new words.
+At this point, you can define custom words, which can include immediate ("macro"-type words) which use `postpone`.

+The big missing feature is conditionals and loops.
+Those will be implemented next.
+At some point I plan to incorporate a pre-parsed block of forth code to implement the rest of the high-level features.
+I believe this is a typical implementation technique.

 ## Prior Work